Prevz26/A-simple-Terminal-Contact-Book/Readme.md

 4. **Follow the on-screen instructions to interact with the contact book.**

-**## Additional Information**
+** Additional Information**

-- The contact book data is stored using the python dictonary Data Structure, soon to be updated to a persistent data storage
+- The contact book data is stored using the python dictionary Data Structure, soon to be updated to a persistent data storage
 - You can customize the application by modifying the source code.